aws-samples/aws-transcribe-captioning-tools/README.md

 ## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.
+This sample code is made available under a modified MIT license.See the LICENSE file.